-We often hear that Japan has a culture of shame (vs. guilt in Europe.)
-This affects many areas of work and life, as how you are perceived by your neighbors, your colleagues and your clients is extremely important.
-The focus of this article on Japanese business culture is how this concept of shame for Japanese can result in shame by association and the consequences it may have.
+We often hear that Japan has a culture of shame (vs. guilt in the West) This affects many areas of work and life, as to how you are perceived by your neighbors, your colleagues and your clients is extremely important.
+The focus of this article on Japanese business culture is how this concept of shame for the Japanese can result in shame by association and the consequences it may have.

 A well-known example was in February 2019, when one of the Japanese voice-over actors for the Disney animated film “Frozen” was arrested for cocaine use.
 No drugs were found, but a blood test was positive.
 As a consequence, Disney Japan immediately withdrew all DVD copies of “Frozen” from the shelves until another actor could be found.
 As well, the company Sega withdrew all its newly released computer games in which the voice of the actor was used.

 Although there are enough expressions of shame and embarrassment in English, it cannot simply be translated by “that was really embarrassing” or “I have embarrassed myself completely”.
 This embarrassment is unpleasant in the short term but usually has no further consequences.

 In Japan, the concept of the “face” is much more far-reaching, since one’s “face” (in Japanese “Kao” or “Menboku“) represents the social identity without which one can not stand in front of other people.
 If that identity is damaged, that’s a big problem, regardless of whether you’re responsible for it or not.